 Peptides will be prepared as a lyophilized powder cleaved from the resin in the presence of appropriate side group preservatives, extensively washed and extracted following cleavage with various solvents to remove the majority of the impurities (preservatives and byproducts of the cleavage procedure.

-For an extra charge, molecular weight verification and synthesis purity is available using mass spectrometry.
+Molecular weight verification and synthesis purity is available using mass spectrometry for an additional fee.

 To place an order, complete the Peptide Synthesis Request Form.